shimonikeren/News-Scraper-/README.md

 ### Live Link
- - comingsoon/ [ for now, please pull the repository and check it out on your local machine :) ]
+ - comingsoon...for now, please pull the repository and check it out on your local machine :)

 ### Overview